merwaaan/megado/notes.md

 - Sonic & Knuckles + Sonic 3: stuck in an infinite loop @C336

-- Donald in Maui Mallard: SEGA logo cut; in-game background is wonky, but Donald sprite looks alright

 - Streets of Rage: no UI in-game; character seems to die randomly; time over happens after a few seconds

-- Street Fighter II: crashes on an invalid opcode after executing unknown opcodes; last good opcode seems to be around @83A8
+- Street Fighter II: game reset just before going into the first stage

 - Krusty: playable; but item sprite is garbled when in the holding slot